solacol/solacol/README.md

 Stuff which got lost all the time (even if bookmarked) and wannebe content can be found at [forsaken systems](forksaken.systems).

-All this not so great stuff, of course without any guarantee of completeness or regular (new) contents.
+All this (not so fancy) stuff, of course without any guarantee of completeness or regular (new) contents.

 # Some Bullsh_t Stats
 Nobody need them, but it was nice to play around :D